doddywid/doddywid-demo-app-arcadia-finance-v6/README.md

 This repository is updated from v3 https://github.com/doddywid/doddywid-demo-app-arcadia-finance-v3.
 The updates are
 1. Smaller image size (less than 200MB each)
-2. Richer environment variable
+2. Richer environment variable\
    Previously there are only 3 environment variable exposed.
 Now, more environment variable are exposed to control communication flow between microservices.
-   Please refer to this page
+   Please refer to this [page](https://github.com/doddywid/doddywid-demo-app-arcadia-finance-v6/blob/main/docker_run_v6.md).
-3. Small fix on character allowed for "arcadia_sitename" environment variable Previously only alpha-numeric character is allowed.
+3. Small fix on character allowed for "arcadia_sitename" environment variable\
+   Previously only alpha-numeric character is allowed.
 Now, anything but whitespace can be used.